 Seeing your ball roll into the sand can be demoralizing, but learning a reliable technique can turn fear into an opportunity for a great recovery.
 As a coach, I tell students that the bunker shot is one of the only shots in golf where you don't actually hit the ball.

 Instead, you're hitting the sand, and the force of the displaced sand is what gently lifts the ball out and onto the green.
-Here are the fundamental steps to a greenside bunker a shot out of a sand.
+Here are the fundamental steps to a greenside bunker shot.

 1. Solidify Your Stance